sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 Before diving into this guide, we recommend having the following components ready:

 - A working Sensu Enterprise deployment
-- Two or more handlers configured
+- Two or more [Sensu Enterprise integrations](../../integrations) configured

 If you've not already signed up for Sensu Enterprise, you can do so via [this link][1].